Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-You can keep a Betta in a bowl, though I personally really hate seeing it.
+Betta fish do best in tanks that include a filter.
+You can keep a betta in a bowl, though I personally really hate seeing it.
 You need to really stay on top of weekly water changes, be sure not to overfeed, and keep the water crystal clear.
 You also need to make sure your room temperature remains appropriate for tropical fish, which means in the mid-70s.

-To thrive, Betta need clean water just like any other fish.
+To thrive, betta fish need clean water just like any other fish.
 Fish tanks with filtration are able to establish themselves as tiny ecosystems, although they're ecosystems that need a little help from you.

 Colonies of microorganisms develop in the tank and in the filter, and they assist in breaking down the waste caused by the fish and his uneaten food.